NonagonWorkshop/Pentagon-Policy-Editor/README.md

 A ChromeOS user policy editor based on Pollen Policy Editor.

-This creates a new directory at etc/opt/chrome/policies/managed, then it loads a file that replaces the policy.json file with a custom one.
+This creates a new directory at etc/opt/chrome/policies/managed, then it loads a custom policy file.
 Please have **RootFS** verification disabled or use the following command to disable **RootFS** verification: